chibike/PDE4833-Robotics-Project/README.md

 The tasks were divided into several blocks (classes, nodes, ...) with each performing a unique task but combined together to create a viable solution.

 ###### Implementation
-The solution presented shows a correct implementation of the components below:
+The solution presented incoporates:
 1. Sensory processing (from Baxter's camera)
-2. Motor control (includes a well-thought control library written for Baxter which also includes speed control [see: motion_controller.py](https://github.com/chibike/PDE4833-Robotics-Project/blob/master/baxter_cards_ws/src/motion_controller/scripts/motion_controller.py))
+2. Motor control (includes a well-thought control library written for Baxter which also includes speed control [see: motion_controller.py](baxter_cards_ws/src/motion_controller/scripts/motion_controller.py))

 # Questions and Answers
 For more information please email the author of this project